BTA-BATA/BATA-old/doc/build-osx.md

 Build Litecoin Core
 ------------------------

-1. Clone the litecoin source code and cd into `bata`
+1. Clone the bata source code and cd into `bata`

         git clone https://github.com/BTA-BATA/BATA-SOURCE
         cd bata

 2. Build bata:

-    Configure and build the headless litecoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless bata binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.